 Using Zapier to send automated email notifications

-With our Zapier integration, you can send your clients reminder emails automatically.
-Or you could send them some next steps once they've accepted your Qwilr Page.
+With our Zapier integration, you can send your team or clients reminder emails automatically.
 You can even notify your whole sales team when a client accepts your proposal.
 Zapier offers both free and paid plans.

 Note: If you haven't used the Zapier integration before, please see our general guide for more on how it works.

 In this article: